Lara-Srour/TalentLink/README.md

 # TalentLink

+## Live Demo
+You can view the deployed application here: [TalentLink](https://talentlink-bewj.onrender.com/)

 ## Overview
 TalentLink is a **freelance platform** built using **ASP.NET Core MVC** and **PostgreSQL**.
 The platform allows **two types of users**: